haxtheweb/edtechjoker/draft-outline.md

 - Your card should be nearly finished
 - All 4 elements should be demo'ed on your index.html page individually
 - The over-arching card should have 3 different implementations to demonstrate flexibility in the card (different type, different slotted content, etc)
-- Storybook documentation should be started for all 4 elements
+- Storybook documentation should nearly finished for all 4 elements
 - Test coverage should be attempted for all 4 elements
+- Post to the channel your updated Teamnotes and include in it any last lingering questions that we could possibly clear up Tuesday

 # Week 11 - Tuesday
-- One last chance to get feedback on your card / submit issues
+- One last chance to get feedback on your card / answer questions
+- Time in class to finalize your card
-- Final card to be submitted by Tuesday night
+- Final card to be submitted by Tuesday night after being published to npm
+- Submission: Canvas Dropbox.
+A link to the NPM / github repo of your project

 # Week 11/12/13: Project 3: HAXTheWeb
 ## Tues Building